jamylanx/morethannumbers/README.md

 npm run preview
 ```

 ## PS.
-Please read config files accordingly if your new to libraries and frameworks such as React.js and Tailwind CSS
+Do check configuration files accordingly if your new to libraries and frameworks such as React.js and Tailwind CSS